JennysJam/blog/content/blog/learnc.md

 Sanitizers perform similar tasks to Valgrind (finding higher level errors at runtime), but unlike Valgrind does not require loading the binary into an interpreter; instead all of the runtime checks and tooling are installed into the binary during compile time, allowing you to simply run the binary like normal and only seeing errors if one occurs.

-Unfortunately, sanitizers are partially incompatible with each other, and thus the permutation of sanitizers you can have enable at once is constrained; in particular UBSan and Asan are not compatible together.
+Unfortunately, sanitizers are partially incompatible with each other, and thus the permutation of sanitizers you can have enable at once is constrained; in particular UBSan and ASAN are not compatible together.

 ### Static Analyzers